Recipe by Allison

 "This recipe is very versatile and heavily addictive.
 You can mix and match cake and icing flavors as well as the chocolate coatings.
-If you want to go the extra mile, cake balls can be rolled in nuts, sprinkles, coconut, etc. or double dipped in white and dark chocolates.
-Chocolate confectioners' coating is also called Almond Bark in some stores." — Allison
+The variations are unlimited, and they can be nicely packaged and given as gifts."

 Watch video tips and tricks